Decompositions of commutative monoid congruences and binomial ideals: Open problems

 \section{Open problems}

-Beyond the open problem in Question~\ref{q:redundant}, the results of this paper raise other problems implicitly in the remarks, and still others that constitute future research directions beyond the scope of this paper.
+Beyond Question~\ref{q:redundant}, the results of this paper raise other problems implicitly in the remarks, and still others that constitute future research directions beyond the scope of this paper.
 We collect some of these problems here.